-According to the U.S. Department of Transportation’s definitive Hurt Report on the causes of motorcycle accidents, two-thirds of motorcycle accidents are caused by drivers of other vehicles violating the motorcycle’s right-of-way.
+According to a number of studies, nearly two-thirds of motorcycle accidents are caused by drivers of other vehicles violating the motorcycle’s right-of-way.
 In fact, the failure of motorists to detect and recognize motorcycles is the predominant cause of motorcycle accidents.

 It’s difficult to spot motorcyclists

 As vigilant as drivers try to be, there’s an actual scientific reason they may not see a motorcycle.
-Human vision is limited, in that it can’t detect small objects moving at high speeds in the same way other animals, such as eagles or hawks, can.
+Human vision is limited, in that it can’t detect small objects moving at high speeds in the same way a hawk can.
 This means a motorcycle approaching from a distance takes up a very small portion of the car driver’s vision.
 If it’s moving fast, the driver may not register the bike before it seems to suddenly pop up.

 So what can motorcyclists do to increase their visibility on the road?
 These motorcycle safety tips can help you stay visible and avoid crashes.